deepsita/VSD--Advanced-Physical-Design---OpenLane-SKY130/README.md

 | Static Timing Analysis                     | OpenTimer |

 #### Open-Source PDK for chip design
+Process Design Kit(PDKs) contains device models, digital standard cell libraries, process design rules etc. used for fabrication.
 The SkyWater Open Source PDK is a collaboration between Google and SkyWater Technology Foundry to provide a fully open source Process Design Kit and related resources, which can be used to create manufacturable designs at SkyWater’s facility.
 The latest SkyWater SKY130 PDK design resources can be viewed at the following locations:
 * [On Github @ google/skywater-pdk](https://github.com/google/skywater-pdk)
 * Google CodeSearch interface @ https://cs.opensource.google/skywater-pdk